 My goal is to help you sort out the facts from the fiction, so you can discover the actual benefits of meditation and how it can improve your life.

-8 Common Myths About the Physical Side of Meditation
+8 Common Misunderstandings about meditation’s Physical Side

 Myth #1: It’s okay to discontinue medical treatment if you meditate regularly